 “We pray this in order that you may live a life worthy of the Lord and may please Him in every way; bearing fruit in every good work, growing in the knowledge of God.”
 COLOSSIANS 1:10

 Secondary chapel is a time set aside for students to rest from their busy schedules and focus wholly on God.
-Student praise teams lead worship and a variety of speakers from both inside and outside of the school encourage and teach students to grow in their Christian walk.
+The Student Praise Team leads worship and a variety of speakers from both inside and outside of the school encourage and teach students to grow in their Christian walk.
 Speakers are carefully selected so that what they present is relevant to the lives of our young people.
 Many of our chapel speakers are local youth pastors from the churches that our students attend and they bring challenging instruction from God’s Word.
-Students also have opportunities to get involved in leading chapels and develop their God-given gifts and talents.
-Student led worship teams lead all students and faculty into the presence of God.
-Students also have opportunities to speak in chapels throughout the year.
+In addition to taking part in praise team, students also have opportunities to speak in chapels throughout the year.
 The goal of weekly chapel is to instruct, exhort, and encourage students toward an increasing appreciation and devotion to our Lord Jesus Christ.

 Character Counts is the program used at PCA, from preschool through 12th grade, to promote unity and biblical character education.
 It is our greatest desire to train, equip and disciple our students to have Christ-like character.
 We strive to not only build each student’s mind, but his or her character.
 The program includes six core biblical values that equip our students to live a Christian life in a challenging and demanding world.